-MBC has partnered with MLF to potentially build 3 micro homes in the village which cost about $20,000 each.
-To date, we have officially sponsored one home and it is in the process of being built.
-Part of the MBC's Freedom Initiative fund is donated directly to MLF for future houses to be built.
+MBC has partnered with MLF to help build micro homes in the village which cost about $20,000 each.
+To date, we have officially sponsored two homes and are working towards a third.
+Part of the MBC's Mission's budget is donated directly to MLF for future houses to be built.

 The Angel House Soup Kitchen feeds between 300-400 free meals every single day to the homeless.
 Churches throughout the Austin area put together teams of about 4-6 people who serve on a rotational basis each month of the year.

 Manchaca Baptist has a team that helps serve at the soup kitchen on the first Monday of each month through the year.
 If you are interested in volunteering please email Lesa at email@example.com.

 To learn more about this ministry please visit

 We've partnered with Menchaca Elementary School to be a support to the teachers/staff and inspire children in their process of learning.
 Twice per school year we provide an Appreciation Breakfast/Luncheon for all teachers and staff.
 We also collect K-cups (coffee for staff/teachers) and box tops which provide extra funding for the school.

 You can also sign up to be a school volunteer, mentor a student, or to be a classroom coach by following this link here.

 Project Linus provides handmade blankets for children in crisis: sickness, disaster, family problems, etc. MBC has a group of volunteers who make the blankets at home and then meet at the church on the 3rd Saturday of each month to label and bag the blankets before being sent to hospitals, shelters, police departments, etc.